BeBOP-OBON/.github/profile/README.md

 ## How to get started sharing protocols:

-> As of April 2025, we have updated our BeBOP templates to include relevant metadata from the [FAIRe](https://fair-edna.github.io/index.html) standard.
+> BeBOP templates include relevant metadata from the [FAIRe](https://fair-edna.github.io/index.html) guidelines.
 >
 > We recommend users within their own github lab or personal space:
 >  - create a seperate repository for each protocol allowing:
 >  - DOI creation for each protocol through [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content)
 >  - Then create a README file which links to each of their protocol documents (markdown files)
->  - Please also add the github topic "[obon-bebop](https://github.com/topics/obon-bebop)" to make them findable
+>  - Please also add the github topic "[obon-bebop](https://github.com/topics/obon-bebop)" to make them findable on github
 >
 > Great examples from NOAA AOML [here](https://github.com/aomlomics/protocols) and NOAA PMEL [here](https://github.com/NOAA-PMEL/Ocean-Molecular-Ecology)
 >